0xbad53c/docker_oneliners/README.md

 # docker_oneliners
 Collection of docker oneliners to save time when compiling/running projects for security research &amp; development.
+Credits for the projects go to the original owners.
+This repository just aims to ease usage for myself.

 # Compiling Java
 ## Maven